-The National Energy Customer Framework (customer framework), was implemented on 1 July 2013, is made up of a number of national laws regulating the retailing and distribution of electricity and gas.
+The National Energy Customer Framework (customer framework) was implemented on 1 July 2013 and is made up of a number of national laws regulating the retailing and distribution of electricity and gas.
 The new laws moved the regulation of the sale and supply of energy from a state-based framework to national regulation.

 Beginning an energy contract

 Types of energy contracts in NSW

 There are three types of energy contracts available in NSW:

 - regulated contract

 If you are unsure which type of energy contract you are on, check with your energy retailer.